MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2016-06-28-teddy-kumpel.markdown

 <div class="video-wrapper"><iframe width="560" height="315" src="https://www.youtube.com/embed/2g77t_CnYM8?rel=0" frameborder="0" allowfullscreen></iframe></div>

-T: That band, became [Broken Social Scene&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Broken_Social_Scene), so Chris and Kate split off as their own thing and the rest of the people kind of went on to be involved with Broken Social Scene, which is where Feist came from.
+T: That band, became [Broken Social Scene&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Broken_Social_Scene), so Chris and Kate split off as their own thing and the rest of the people kind of went on to be involved with Broken Social Scene, which is where Feist came from.
 {: .interviewee }

 A: Okay, interesting.